yatheeshpateel/Track-Your-Phone-Number-Location-with-Python-Identify-the-SIM-Information-/README.md

-# Track Phone Number Location using Python phonenumbers library
+# Track Phone Number Location using Python

 This script uses the phonenumbers library in Python to track the location of a given phone number.
 The script is easy to use and requires minimal coding knowledge.